 Candy – Sweet treats.

-Cape- A long sleeveless garment that is worn to hang over shoulders.
+Cape- A long sleeveless garment that hangs over shoulders.
 Vampires wear capes.

 Creepy– A feeling of uneasiness or fear.